vector-of-bool/bpt/docs/dev/building.rst

 Speeding Up the Build
 *********************

-``dds``'s build is unfortunately demanding, but can be sped up by additional
+``bpt``'s build is unfortunately demanding, but can be sped up by additional
 tools: